RoboSense-LiDAR/rslidar_sdk/README.md

 ## 5 Introduction to parameters

 This part is very important so please read carefully.
-All the functions of this software development kit will be reach by modifying parameters.
+All the functions of this software development kit will be reached by modifying parameters.

 [Intro to parameters](doc/intro/parameter_intro.md)